Average Kernel Sizes -- Computable Sharp Accuracy Bounds for Inverse Problems: Computing accuracy bounds in applied inverse problems

 \subsubsection{Numerical experiments}

 We compute the average symmetric kernel size from Theorem \ref{lem:lemmasym}.
-Here we use the Moore-Penrose inverse to compute the projection onto the kernel of the down-sampling forward model, see Section \textbf{SM} $4$ for further details.
-In the numerical experiments, in addition to our library, we use the computational framework to evaluate methods for super-resolution of multi-spectral satellite data from \cite{SR2024Ces}, see Section \textbf{SM} $3.3$ for further details.
-We use four different multi-spectral satellite image datasets: one from the National Agriculture Imagery Program (NAIP), one from SPOT imagery that was obtained from the worldstat dataset and the SPAIN- URBAN and CROPS datasets.
-We use a dataset consisting of four different datasets from the \href{https://huggingface.co/datasets/isp-uv-es/opensr-test}{opensr-test} benchmark dataset collection.
-The datasets consist of high-resolution aerial imagery at $2.5$ m ground sampling distance captured in the visible and near-infrared spectrum (RGBNIR) and all Sentinel-2 L1C and L2A spectral bands.
+Here we use the Moore-Penrose inverse to compute the projection onto the kernel of the down-sampling forward model, see Section \textbf{SM} $5$.
+In addition to our library, we use the computational framework to evaluate methods for super-resolution of multi-spectral satellite data from \cite{SR2024Ces}, see Section \textbf{SM} $4.3$ for further details.
+We use four different multi-spectral satellite image datasets from the \href{https://huggingface.co/datasets/isp-uv-es/opensr-test}{opensr-test} benchmark dataset collection: one from the National Agriculture Imagery Program (NAIP), one from SPOT imagery that was obtained from the worldstat dataset and the SPAIN- URBAN and CROPS datasets.
+The datasets consist of high-resolution aerial imagery at $4.5$ m ground sampling distance captured in the visible and near-infrared spectrum (RGBNIR) and all Sentinel-2 L1C and L2A spectral bands.
 The satellite images cover diverse land cover classes ranging from urban areas over crop fields to forests.
-For fluorescence microscopy we compute the RMSE loss $\mathcal{L}(\mathcal{D},\phi,2)$ from \eqref{eq:empiricalerror} for different super-resolutions maps to validate the lower accuracy bound in part $(i)$ of Theorem \ref{lem:lemmasym}.
+We compute the RMSE loss $\mathcal{L}(\mathcal{D}_M,\phi,2)$ from \eqref{eq:empiricalerror} for different super-resolution maps to validate the lower accuracy bound of Theorem \ref{lem:lemmasym}.
 We use the approximate inverse map introduced by \cite{TrustworthwSR2025}, referred to as Diffusion (Open SR) map in the following and bilinear upscaling and bicubic interpolations from the pytorch library \cite{paszke2019pytorch}.
-The scatter plots of the RMSE against half the average symmetric kernel size in Figure \ref{fig:estimatorvskerfscm_eo} validate part $(i)$ of Theorem \ref{lem:lemmasym} for each super-resolution map, each low-resolution measurement and land cover class.
+The scatter plots of the RMSE against half the average symmetric kernel size in Figure \ref{fig:estimatorvskerfscm_eo} validate the lower bound of Theorem \ref{lem:lemmasym} for each super-resolution map, each low-resolution measurement and land cover class.
 The assumption that the satellite image reflected around the orthogonal component of the kernel of the forward model is a realistic image in Theorem \ref{lem:lemmasym} is visually validated in Figure \ref{fig:lemsymvalid}.
-Moreover, all considered super-resolution maps are consistently optimal and within the accuracy bounds of Theorem \ref{lem:lemmasym}, $(ii)$.
-Additionally, as a loss we compute the RMSE on the whole input datasets and the whole output datasets of Algorithm \ref{alg:feasset} in Table \ref{tab:losssrnaip}.
-Table \ref{tab:losssrnaip} shows that the RMSE remains consistently in the same range for different land cover classes and super-resolution methods across the input datasets and the output datasets of Algorithm \ref{alg:feasset}.
-In Section \textbf{SM} $3.4$ we show that the RMSE on the dataset of the selected methods is in the range of the RMSE obtained in previous work.
+All considered super-resolution maps are consistently optimal and within the accuracy bounds of Theorem \ref{lem:lemmasym}.
+We compute the RMSE on the whole input and output datasets of Algorithm \ref{alg:feasset} in Table \ref{tab:losssrnaip}.
+Table \ref{tab:losssrnaip} shows that the RMSE remains consistently in the same range for different land cover classes and super-resolution methods across the input and output datasets.
+In Section \textbf{SM} $4.4$ we show that the RMSE on the dataset of the selected methods is in the range of the RMSE obtained in previous work.
 By computing the average symmetric kernel size, we can provide a theoretically sound and empirically validated bound to modeling accuracy.
-These accuracy bounds, computed before modeling, can help determine the optimal spatial and temporal resolution of earth observation images, which are fundamental bottlenecks in downstream applications \cite{benediktsson2012very,quattrochi1997scale,chen2023large,kong2023super}.
+These accuracy bounds, can help determine the optimal spatial and temporal resolution of earth observation images, which are bottlenecks in downstream applications \cite{benediktsson2012very,quattrochi1997scale,chen2023large,kong2023super}.